-Healthcare stocks are mostly lower with the NYSE Healthcare Sector Index declining about 0.3% and shares of healthcare companies in the S&P 500 also falling about 0.3% as a group.
+Healthcare stocks were lower this afternoon, with the NYSE Healthcare Sector Index slipping about 1.2% and shares of healthcare companies in the S&P 500 also declining about 1.2% as a group.

 In other sector news,